Is it possible to raise a carbon-neutral cow?

 At White Oak Pastures in Georgia, a 152-year-old farm, the farmers have shifted from what they say was a “conventionally-run commodity cattle farm” to regenerative techniques, rotating different animals through pastures to fertilize grass for cattle.
 A recent third-party life-cycle assessment found that the farm stores more carbon in its soil than its animals emit during their lifetimes.
 The farm is a key supplier for Epic Provisions, a General Mills-acquired startup that makes snacks like beef jerky.

 Cooks Venture, a company launched earlier this year by one of the cofounders of Blue Apron, uses regenerative techniques to raise heirloom chickens on pastures and partners with farms that grow chicken feed using regenerative agriculture.
 It plans to produce 10 million chickens a year.
-Still, that’s a small fraction of the 8.5 million chickens produced across the poultry industry in the United States, and it raises one of the questions about regenerative agriculture: how difficult will it be for this to scale?
+Still, that’s a small fraction of the 8.5 billion chickens produced across the poultry industry in the United States, and it raises one of the questions about regenerative agriculture: how difficult will it be for this to scale?

 The green shoots of a new kind of farming